 The role I now fulfil is multifaceted varying from project to project: sounding board, critical friend, catalyst, editor, adviser, mentor, co-author and, more recently, ghostwriter.
 But each facet falls under that purposeful umbrella of service and assisting others in achieving their literary goals.
 There is an organisation of sorts, too, albeit something fluid, cohering around time-bound alliances for different book projects.
 Sometimes these organisations are re-constituted (I have embarked upon the third book collaboration with Dan), sometimes they are one-offs.

 I am now deep into the research phase of a second book as ghostwriter.
 Looking back, I note an intriguing trajectory.
 Ghostwriting allows me to pursue my love of research and writing and to continue to provide a service to other people, helping them move from a good idea to a book in their hands.
 But it also takes me ever further into the shadows.
 With Mean Streets and Raging Bulls, I was a solo author working on an adaptation of my own postgraduate thesis.
 With The Neo-Generalist, I was a co-author with Kenneth Mikkelsen, sharing ideas and writing responsibilities, taking on the editorial work while Kenneth conducted all the interviews.
 With Return of the Vikings, I was a visible ghostwriter, credited on the title page and with a short biography at the back of the book.
-Now, on the latest ghostwriting assignment, I will withdraw from sight entirely, fully embracing the cloak of invisibility.
+Now, on the latest ghostwriting assignment, it is likely that I will withdraw from sight.

 [Photo credit: Letting Go (Whitstable Street Art), Richard Martin, August 2015]